IaaS Permissions Guidelines

 For GCP, Pivotal recommends using two different accounts with the least privilege.

-Use one account with the minimum permissions required to create desired GCP resources in your GCP project, then create a separate service account with the minimum permissions required to deploy Pivotal Platform components such as Pivotal Ops Manager and PAS.
+Use one account with the minimum permissions required to create desired GCP resources in your GCP project, then create a separate service account with the minimum permissions required to deploy PAS and other tiles.
 For more information about creating the service account, see Step 1: Set up IAM Service Accounts in Preparing to Deploy Ops Manager on GCP.

 Pivotal recommends following the principle of least privilege by scoping privileges to the most restrictive permissions possible for a given role.

-See the vCenter permissions recommendations in Installing Pivotal Platform on vSphere.
+See the vCenter permissions recommendations in Installing Ops Manager on vSphere.